Research Group

 © iStockphoto.com/Imgorthand

-Gender is more than an individual attribute allowing demographers to describe how people differ in biological sex.
-Gender is pervasive in social institutions, such as the family, the labor market, the economy, and society at large.
-Gender inequalities remain embedded in contemporary societies despite being less visible in formal institutions such as laws.
-They manifest themselves in unequal opportunities and constraints linked to biological sex.
+Gender is more than an attribute that differentiates individuals by biological sex.
+Gender pervades social institutions, such as the family, the labor market, the economy, and society at large.
+Although gender inequalities have become less visible in formal institutions, such as laws, they remain embedded in contemporary societies.
+Gender inequalities manifest in unequal opportunities and constraints linked to the socially constructed roles of women and men.
+Yet, demographers often neglect inequalities in gender when addressing differences in biological sex.

-The Research Group on Gender Inequalities and Fertility, funded by the Max Planck Society, systematically incorporates gender inequalities into the study of demographic processes underlying contemporary family complexity: union dissolution and repartnering, alternatives to marriage, births outside marriage and with consecutive partners, stepfamilies and other complex family structures.
-The research conducted in this group reveals how and under which conditions gender inequalities are produced and reproduced within individuals, couples and families and the social institutions in which they are embedded.
+The Research Group: Gender Inequalities and Fertility, funded by the Max Planck Society, conducts research to advance the subfield of family demography and the study of gender inequalities.
+The group systematically incorporates gender inequalities into the analysis of fertility and reveals how and under which conditions gender inequalities are produced and reproduced within individuals, couples and families, and the social institutions in which they are embedded.

 The group has three main objectives:

-- Bringing gender inequalities to the core of demographic analysis by revealing the mechanisms that explain how gender inequalities both determine and result from demographic trends and patterns contributing to family complexity.
+- To bring gender inequalities to the core of family demography by revealing the mechanisms that explain how gender inequalities both determine and result from demographic trends and patterns contributing to family change.